spences10/scottspence.com/posts/2016/12/03/first-vscode-extension/index.md

 So for those of you that know what I do for a living I'm primarily an Analyst Developer with a skill set of VBA and SQL which has put me in good stead for the last 10+ years.
-I'm currently 'up-skilling' myself on more general programming languages, but enough of that!
+I'm currently 'upskilling' myself on more general programming languages, but enough of that!
 I basically wanted to use [VS Code][vscode] with VBA which is fine as it's just text files but I wanted some of the shexy stuff that VS Code comes